March 29, 2024

 Set the pricing strategy

-Pricing strategy is the approach businesses take to determine what the cost of their services and products should be.
+Pricing strategy is the approach businesses take to determine what the cost of their digital services and products should be.
 There is no pricing strategy that fits everyone on the market the same, but there are elements that can help you set your own.

 Competition